heytega/Loruki/README.md

-# A clone of Traversy Media's tutorial (Lukori - A fake cloud hosting Website)
+# A clone of Traversy Media's tutorial (Luroki - A fake cloud hosting Website)